Genaina/Formalise23/README.md

 ![](imgs/PRISMPropertyVerified.png)

 6. Export the MDP states to a file.
-From the menu select: Model -> Export -> States and save it a file
+From the menu select: Model -> Export -> States and save it into a file name at your preference.

 ![](imgs/PRISMExportStates.png)